 Where can I get a vaccination?
 Do I have to drive out of my local area to get the vaccination?

 At the early phase of vaccinations, many were driving to other cities and even states to get the vaccination due to limited supply.
-That is not the case anymore.
-While there are areas that may be slower to get appointments, a recent report has stated that there will be enough vaccinations cover most Americans.
-To find a local vaccination clinic, contact your local health department or visit the resources listed below for the nearest location:
+While there has been improvement in the distribution of the vaccine, there are areas where it may take longer to get appointments, however, a recent report has stated that there will be enough vaccinations to cover most Americans.
+To find a local vaccination clinic, contact your local health department or visit the resources listed below for the nearest location for you and your family to receive the vaccination:

 Checkout this resource to learn about what to expect when getting the vaccine.
 It includes information about how to prepare for your appointment, what to expect during your appointment, and what to expect after getting the vaccine, including information about common side effects.